 As you can see, the list of expenses that an in-house team bears is much longer than in the case of hiring a developer or a whole dedicated team from a development agency.

-Now, let’s look at the actual figures to estimate what an in-house team is going to cost in London.
+Now, looking for software developers, you may want to know actual figures to estimate what an in-house team is going to cost in London.

 According to Glassdoor, a front-end developer in London makes about £40,600 a year, that is £3,383 a month.